Healthy Gut, Healthy Body: Beyond Probiotics for Total Digestive Health

 Finally, if you lose an appendix (even a healthy one), you’ll have to be even more diligent in replenishing your healthy gut bacteria, as your natural storehouse is gone.
 So really mind your diet, and be focused in your supplementing practices, and you should be able to maintain optimal gut health.

 This is the brand that we carry in our office.
-If you’d like to purchase the Jarro-Dophilus EPS® 60 capsules for $20.00 or 120 capsules for $36.00, or the Inulin FOS for $11.00 click the link below.
+If you’d like to purchase the Jarro-Dophilus EPS® 60 capsules or 120 capsules, or the Inulin FOS contact my office.